 TAX CREDITS FOR LOW-INCOME WORKERS

 The Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) provide crucial support to millions of families each year.
-They are well-targeted to reduce poverty, and are proven to encourage work and support children’s development throughout life.
-Unlike many other tax incentives that primarily benefit higher-income taxpayers, the EITC and CTC are well-targeted and progressive.
-They also are proven to encourage work and support children’s development throughout life.
-As a result, the credits do not need broad restructuring.
+Unlike many other tax incentives that primarily benefit higher-income taxpayers, the EITC and CTC are well-targeted to reduce poverty, and are proven to encourage work and support children’s development throughout life.
+As a result, these credits do not need broad restructuring.
 Rather, reforms should focus on building on their successes by closing gaps in who the credits reach and improving their effectiveness.

 POLICY REFORMS: HOMEOWNERSHIP AND HOUSING

-One of the largest of housing tax expenditures is the Mortgage Interest Deduction (MID), a homeownership subsidy provided through the tax code.
-Spending on the MID dwarfs the entire budget for the Department of Housing and Urban Development (HUD), which funds low-income housing assistance and community development.
-The Tax Alliance has adopted a set of principles for reforming the MID, proposing to expand access for lower-income Americans, increase benefits for renters, help communities of color build wealth, and reduce subsidies for high-income households.
+One of the largest housing tax expenditures within the U.S. tax code is the Mortgage Interest Deduction (MID).
+Unfortunately, each year a majority of the dollars spent through the MID goes to subsiding housing for the wealthy, instead of supporting low- and moderate-income homeowners and would-be homeowners.
+The Tax Alliance has adopted a set of principles for reforming the MID that would seek to expand access for lower-income Americans, increase benefits for renters, help communities of color build wealth, and reduce subsidies for high-income households.

 POLICY REFORMS: HIGHER EDUCATION AND CHILDREN’S SAVINGS POLICY

-Higher education is a pathway to economic mobility, but existing higher education tax expenditures disproportionately benefit above-median income households, who own nearly 99% of all savings in tax-subsidized college savings accounts.
-The Tax Alliance has adopted a set of principles for reforming these tax expenditures, with the goal of increasing tax-based aid and college savings support for lower-income students, providing aid before expenses are incurred, increasing take-up, incorporating automatic enrollment features, and eliminating programmatic that disadvantage lower-income students.
+Higher education is a proven pathway to economic mobility, but existing higher education tax expenditures within the U.S. tax code disproportionately benefit high-income households, who account for an overwhelming amount of savings in tax-subsidized college savings accounts.
+The Tax Alliance has adopted a set of principles for reforming these tax expenditures that seeks to increase tax-based aid and college savings support for lower-income students, including by providing aid before expenses are incurred, increasing take-up, incorporating automatic enrollment features, and eliminating programmatic features that disadvantage lower-income students.